 Digitally Sign PDFs: An Essential Guide for Professionals

-The digital age has transformed the way we work, including the way professionals like engineers and architects authenticate their work.
+The digital age has transformed the way we work, including the way professionals in regulated fields like engineers and architects authenticate their work product and professional documentation.

 Digital signature standards have been established to provide a secure, efficient, and legally binding method of authenticating documents in the architecture, engineering and construction (AEC) industry.

-In this article, we’re going to delve into the ins and outs of using digital signatures, with a particular focus on how to digitally sign PDF documents.
+In this article, we will delve into the ins and outs of using digital signatures, with a particular focus on how to digitally sign PDF documents.

 What is a digital signature?